JoelShine/JARVIS-The-Ultimate-Project/README.md

 such as Google Speech api, pyttsx3 module etc. But in my case, only Sapi worked perfectly.

 We can change the voice, by going to the Settings.
 For more, please search How to import Sapi in python.

+This is a screenshot from the code - https://github.com/JoelShine/JARVIS-The-Ultimate-Project/blob/main/Microsoft%20Sapi%20module%20in%20action.png

 Selenium module
 ---------------